 In society today, it is common to find people who treat their dogs as if they are their children.
-Cleanliness, happiness, safety and overall health are few of the key factors dog owners bend over backwards to provide for our best friends.
-In the effort to give our four legged friends only the best, we often find ourselves supplementing their diet.
-We supplement to aid in health of mind, coat and joints.
-A well known supplement for canine health is fish oil.
+Cleanliness, happiness, safety, and overall health are a few of the key factors dog owners bend over backward to provide for their best friends.
+In the effort to give our four-legged friends only the best, we often find ourselves supplementing their diet.
+We supplement to aid in health of mind, coat, and joints.
+A well-known supplement for canine health is fish oil.
 However, have you ever asked yourself, “are plant based omega’s as good as fish oil omega’s?”
 Truth is, they’re better!

 Sources of Omega-3